 And to the creatures who thereon dwell,

-One ecosystem, under the sun,
+One ecosystem, in diversity, under the sun,

 With joyful interpenetration by all."